StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 A benchmark including in particular harder-to-detect code clones has been defined with \emph{GPTCloneBench}~\cite{DBLP:conf/icsm/AlamRARRS23}.
 The authors of the benchmark used the code clones of the \emph{SemanticBench}~\cite{DBLP:conf/iwsc/Al-OmariRC20} benchmark in prompts for generating additional code clones with the GPT-3 large language model.
-Manually validating the generated code clones afterward resulted in a set of 37,14 code clones, of which 16,989 are clone pairs with Java source code that we can use in our experiments.
+Manually validating the generated code clones afterward resulted in a set of 37,149 code clones, of which 16,989 are clone pairs with Java source code that we can use in our experiments.
 In spite of the benchmark's authors intentions, we use the 5,431 near-miss code clones of Type 1 and Type 2 as well as the 11,558 Type 3 and Type 4 code clones in the experiments. \emph{Google Code Jam} was an international programming contest where contestents were solving programming tasks.
 The posted solutions are publicly available, comprising 3.5 million code fragments in different programming languages for 716 programming tasks.
 Two different solutions to the same programming task can apparently be considered to share the same computations and thus to constitute a code clone.
 The thus defined code clones can vary across the different types of code clones.
 We consider solutions for the year 2022, and, as only part of the solutions are Java code, we are able thus to use 10,936,986 code clone pairs in our experiments.
+Note that Google Code Jam also suffers from being biased towards certain dominant functionalities, i.e., programming tasks~\cite{DBLP:conf/issre/LiGZ23}.
 The last benchmark also originates from programming contests. \emph{Project CodeNet}~\cite{DBLP:conf/nips/Puri0JZDZD0CDTB21} assembles 14 million code fragments and more than 500 million lines of code with solutions to 4053 programming tasks, written in 55 programming languages.
 Different solutions to the same programming task are again considered code clones, however, near-miss code clones, i.e., code fragments sharing above 90\% syntactical similarity, are omitted in this benchmark~\cite{DBLP:conf/nips/Puri0JZDZD0CDTB21}.
 Around 5\% of the code fragments, or 25 million lines of code, in Project CodeNet are Java code, which results in 11,212,500 code clone pairs used in our experiments.
-Note that all three aforementioned benchmarks, in contrast to BigCloneBench, do not further distinguish between the different clone types.
+Apparently, in case of Google Code Jam and Project CodeNet, code clone samples from programming contests may not be representative of production code~\cite{DBLP:conf/issre/LiGZ23}.
+We though believe that using a wide range of benchmarks allows for a generalizable interpretation of our evaluation results, even if we are aware of the benchmarks' issues.
+Note that all three benchmarks, in contrast to BigCloneBench, do not distinguish between the different clone types.